mikenelson-io/fusion-client-devkit/README.md

     - [API Client Creation Guide](https://support.purestorage.com/Pure_Fusion/Getting_Started_with_Pure_Fusion/Creating_and_API_Client%2F%2FApplication_Access_for_Fusion_or_Pure1_API_access)

  - Operating system compatability.
 The intial build of the DevKit was tested on Ubuntu 20.04.
 Since the DevKit can run as a Docker container, it should run on any platform supported by a Linux container.
+If using the Installer method, then the OS must be CentOS or Ubuntu.
  *Pull requests welcomed for other tested operating systems*
 	 - An x86-64 Ubuntu linux machine
 	    - Windows WSL2 or a virtual machine